fedenunez/creative-theme-jekyll/index.md

 title: BeoLiving documentation
 ---

-A focus on making life easier and more enjoyable for the homeowner has given rise to _BeoLiving Intelligence_, the first Plug & Play smart home controller for _Bang & Olufsen_ products. _BeoLiving Intelligence_, [successor of _BeoLink Gateway_](bli-guides/bli-whats-new.md), is the new creation resulting from the _Bang & Olufsen_ and _Khimo_ partnership which dates back to 2006. _BeoLiving Intelligence_ expands the way _Bang &
+A focus on making life easier and more enjoyable has given rise to _BeoLiving Intelligence_, the first Plug & Play smart home controller for _Bang & Olufsen_ products. _BeoLiving Intelligence_, [successor of _BeoLink Gateway_](bli-guides/bli-whats-new.md), is the new creation resulting from the _Bang & Olufsen_ and _Khimo_ partnership which dates back to 2006. _BeoLiving Intelligence_ expands the way _Bang &
 Olufsen_ products can work together, as well as allowing them to interact with many other brands of consumer electronic devices.

 Together with the beautifully sculpted, simple and intuitive, companion _BeoLiving App_, all the magic that _BeoLiving Intelligence_ allows is directly accessible and configurable at the palm of your hand.
-Use the _BeoLiving App_ in your phone to easily control your _Bang & Olufsen_ products alongside the most popular Home Automation brands.
+Use the _BeoLiving App_ in your phone or tablet to easily control your

-The main features of the _BeoLiving Intelligence_ controller are:
+_Bang & Olufsen_ products alongside with the most popular Home Automation brands.

-+ Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
+The main features of the _BeoLiving Intelligence_ are:

-+ Voice control of your installation through Alexa.
++ Control _Bang & Olufsen_ (NetworkLink type) products with your _iOS_ device of choice.
-+ Support with IFTTT.
++ Voice control through Alexa.
-+ Creation of routines that automates the control of several products.
++ IFTTT support.

-The _BeoLiving Intelligence_ controller is upgradable to a full professional smart home solution through a one-time paid license (_BeoLiving
++ Creation of routines to automates the control of several products at once.

-Intelligence PRO_).
-With this optional upgrade license, _BeoLiving Intelligence_ transforms into a controller for all world market brands of dedicated home automation systems.
-Even if you don’t own any _Bang & Olufsen_ products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted _BeoLiving App_.
+_BeoLiving Intelligence_ is upgradable to *BeoLiving Intelligence PRO*, a full professional smart home solution through a one-time paid license fee. *BeoLiving Intelligence PRO* transforms into the custom installer dream controller.
+With its Real-Time Configuration platform, it provides the simplest yet most powefull way to integrate, control and automate an entire home.
+Even if you don't own any _Bang & Olufsen_ products, your unique home automation and audio/video ecosystem will be accessible as one entity through the expertly crafted _BeoLiving App_.

 The main additions of the _BeoLiving Intelligence PRO_ upgrade are: